isaziconsulting/sullyplot/README.md

 ## Usage

 You should first set the `OPENAI_API_KEY` environment variable on whichever environment you are using.
+If you want to use the Azure OpenAI API, you will also need to set the `AZURE_RESOURCE_NAME` environment variable.

 Then simply use the functions from `sullyplot` with `sullyplot::function_name()` to use AI models.